ibm-cloud-docs/monitoring/metrics.md

 {:shortdesc}

-**A metric is a quantitaive measure that has one or more labels to define its characteristics.**
+**A metric is a quantitative measure that has one or more labels to define its characteristics.**

 A metric is represented by time series.